Updated July 21, 2023

 A merger is an essential business strategy as it is imperative to grow a business.
 It promotes sustainability in evolving markets by providing both organic and inorganic growth.
 It is different from acquisition and has its benefits.
-Companies can align their businesses using conglomerate, horizontal, vertical, product, or market extension.
+Therefore, companies can align their businesses with conglomerate, horizontal, vertical, product, or market extensions.

-Answer: A merger is establishing a new entity by combining two independent businesses.
+Answer: A merger establishes a new entity by combining two independent businesses.
 In other words, it combines two distinct legal entities into one.
-The five types are conglomerate, horizontal, vertical, product extension, and market extension.
+Therefore, the five types are conglomerate, horizontal, vertical, product extension, and market extension.

 Answer: A reverse merger is when a private corporation buys a publicly listed corporation.
 It is also called a reverse takeover (RTO) or reverse IPO.
-It simplifies the process of a private company going public.
+Thus, it simplifies the process of a private company going public.

 Answer: A merger occurs when two independent organizations unite to form a new organization.
 On the other hand, an acquisition is the taking over of one organization by another.